lmorchard/react-multiplatform/README.md

 ### Issues

+* File watching and changes between Gulp and the React Native packager seem to be causing perpetual reciprocal live reloads.

 * Web APIs are mostly unavailable in React Native

   * There are some polyfills for timers, network, geo, and flexbox